kogakure/website-hugo-stefanimhoff.de/app/content/articles/2007-06-02-koi-design.md

 slug: koi-design
 author: Stefan Imhoff
 date: 2007-06-02T02:00:00+02:00
-description: 'Irezumi (Japanese tattooing) as inspiration for my website and the origin of my design.'
+description: "Irezumi (Japanese tattooing) as inspiration for my website and the origin of my design."
-og_image: 'assets/images/articles/2007/koi-design/design-koi.jpg'
+og: "assets/images/articles/2007/koi-design/design-koi.jpg"
-categories: ['design']
+categories:
+  - "design"
 ---

 The idea for the design of <del>this new website</del> <ins>a previous version of this website</ins> has been buzzing around in my head for some time.
 But somehow she did not want to move into the physical world.
 As an inspiration, I used the art of Japanese tattoo - Irezumi.